invopop/gobl.verifactu/README.md

 ### Command Line

-The GOBL Veri*Factu package tool also includes a command line helper.
+The GOBL VeriFactu package tool also includes a command line helper.
 You can install manually in your Go environment with:

 ```bash
 go install github.com/invopop/gobl.verifactu